silvervest/c64pico/README.md

 The keyboard code is in this repo underneath the keyboard directory, and can be programmed directly onto the ATmega328PB via ICSP headers using the Arduino software.

-The RPi Pico code can be found in [my fork of the MCUME repo](https://github.com/silvervest/MCUME) and you can follow the main instructions for building, installation and use.
+The RPi Pico code can be found in [my fork of the MCUME repo](https://github.com/silvervest/MCUME/tree/c64pico) under branch `c64pico` and you can follow the main instructions for building, installation and use.

 ### Face and back plates